 “Stop!” cried one of the plague doctors, his voice muffled through the leather of the mask.
 Jonathan recognized him by his top hat.
 It was Solomon Grundy.
 “He’s going to jump.
 Stop him!”

-Jonathan realized the Resurrectionists hadn’t seen the airship.
-They thought he was going to jump to his death.
+They hadn’t seen the airship.
+They thought he would jump to his death, rather than be taken alive.
 He waited, trying to bide his time and let the airship draw closer.
-He wobbled on the windowsill, but the Resurrectionists had halted, wary of startling Jonathan and causing him to jump.
+He wobbled on the windowsill and the Resurrectionists halted, wary of startling Jonathan and convincing him to jump.
 At least, he thought, this meant they wanted him alive.
 Probably so they could question him and kill him later, but still.
 It was nice to know they didn’t want him immediately dead.

 He didn’t dare look out the window to check on the Penny Dreadful’s progress, for fear of giving away his escape plan.
 Worst case scenario, should he fail to make the jump, he was only on the second floor.
-He’d land on the grass below, suffer a broken arm or leg, and be apprehended and arrested for murder, tortured and killed discretely by the Resurrectionists, or he might hit a propeller on the way down and meet his swift end to the spinning blade.
+He’d land on the grass below, suffer a broken arm or leg and be arrested for murder, or be tortured and killed discretely by the Resurrectionists.
+Or he might hit a propeller on the way down and meet his swift end in the spinning blades.
 So, no pressure.

 Best to wait until the last possible moment.
-The ship was quick despite its size, but the Resurrectionists were quicker and had less distance to travel.
+The ship was quick despite its size, but the Resurrectionists were quicker, and had less distance to travel.

 “Just come down from there,” said Grundy, his voice so muffled by the mask Jonathan could barely understand him.
 “We just want to ask you some questions.”